Nationwide Car Insurance Review: Coverage, Discounts & Ratings

 Is Nationwide good car insurance?

-Yes, Nationwide is a financially strong, well-rated insurer with a deep menu of optional coverages and one of the top telematics programs in the industry.
-Its weak spots are higher base rates and middle-of-the-pack scores in the latest J.D.
+Yes, Nationwide is a financially strong, well-rated insurer with a deep menu of optional coverages and the top-ranked telematics program in the J.D.
+Power studies three years running.
+Its weak spots are pricing for high-risk profiles and middle-of-the-pack scores in the latest J.D.
 Power claims study.
-It is a particularly good fit for safe drivers who can take full advantage of SmartRide and bundling discounts.
+It is a particularly good fit for safe adult drivers who can take full advantage of SmartRide and bundling discounts.

 How much does Nationwide car insurance cost?

-In 2026, Nationwide averages roughly $183 to $190 per month for full coverage and around $93 per month for liability-only.
-That is meaningfully above the national average of about $150 per month for full coverage.
+In 2026, Nationwide averages roughly $166 to $237 per month for full coverage depending on driver profile and dataset, with a consensus estimate of about $183 per month for a clean-record adult.
+The national average sits at about $193 per month or $2,320 per year.
 Your actual rate depends on your state, age, driving history, vehicle, credit, and discount stack.

 How does the Nationwide SmartRide program work?

-SmartRide tracks your driving through the app, a plug-in device, or a connected car over a four-to-six-month monitoring period.
-You get an instant 10% enrollment discount and a final discount of up to 40% off certain coverages at renewal.
+SmartRide tracks your driving through the app, a plug-in device, or a connected car over an 80-day monitoring window.
+You get an instant 10% enrollment discount (up to 15% in most states) and a final discount of up to 40% off certain coverages at renewal.
 The program scores you on miles driven, hard braking, idle time, and late-night driving.
-In most states, your premium will not rise if you score poorly.
+In most states, your premium will not rise if you score poorly, though Virginia and Washington are exceptions.

 What is Nationwide's Vanishing Deductible?